HELPING NATURE TAKE ITS COURSE

 As I discuss in my blog, we juggle 3 areas of sustainability to ensure we make the best possible wine while ensuring the vineyard and the community around it will flourish:

-Economic: If winemakers go out of business, then there is a ripple effect – from the barrel-makers to the chap who collects the water to purify from the winery.
+If winemakers go out of business, then there is a ripple effect – from the barrel-makers to the chap who collects the water from the winery to recycle it.
 If we lose our crop to disease or pests, then we cannot afford to pay to plant hedgerows, trees or install water collection tanks;

 We have embarked on a certification which is a French national programme called Haute Valeur Environmentale (HVE) and at the first audit, it became clear that we are already at the highest level, level 3.
 But sustainability is not a set point that you arrive at with a badge and stand still, it is a continuum, an attitude and modus operandi which influences everything you do.